 - Have a discussion with their field instructor about the importance of self-care for social workers, and ways to promote self-care.

-FFLs also submit a review of the practicum setting.
+FFLs also provide feedback on the practicum setting.

 Students meet with their assigned FFL at FIFSW throughout the academic year and complete an evaluation of these meetings.

 The Practicum Office seeks input from the educational coordinators at U of T-recognized Teaching Centres to ensure that quality standards are met.